kchikuse/goodreads-reviews/README.md

-# goodreads-reviews
+# book reviews

-Get reviews from Goodreads and Amazon
+Uses screen scraping to get reviews for an ISBN from Amazon and Goodreads